Muhammedabdelhey/E_CommerceAPI/README.md

 ## Conclusion

-This e-commerce dashboard provides a flexible and robust solution for managing various aspects of an e-commerce business.
+This e-commerce API provides a flexible and robust solution for managing various aspects of an e-commerce business.
 By leveraging **ASP.NET Core**, **Clean Architecture**, **CQRS**, **FluentValidation**, and **Identity with Role-Based Access Control**, it ensures a scalable, secure, and maintainable platform for administrators to efficiently manage an online store.